spiffe/spire-controller-manager/README.md

 deploying the SPIRE Controller Manager, SPIRE, and the SPIFFE CSI driver, including requisite RBAC and Webhook configuration.

+### Upgrade

+The SPIRE Controller Manager depends on have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
+Before upgrading, upgrade custom resources in [config/crd](/config/crd)

 ## Compatibility

 The SPIRE APIs used by the SPIRE Controller Manager are generally stable and